Winter262005/ASL-to-text/README.md

 ## Disclaimer

-This project was developed for educational purposes as part of a Course Evaluation Project.
+This project was developed for educational purposes as part of VITyarthi Course Evaluation Project.